elisabattista/rough-volatility-forecasting/Project_Overview.md

 One of the most valuable lessons from this project is the distinction between explanation and prediction.

-A model may be theoretically elegant, mathematically sophisticated and empirically realistic, yet still fail to generate superior forecasts.
+A model may be theoretically elegant, mathematically sophisticated, and empirically realistic, yet still fail to generate superior forecasts.

 The rough volatility framework has significantly improved our understanding of volatility dynamics, but forecasting performance ultimately remains an empirical question.